-Before you buy or replace your windows, its important to understand the different types of window glass available.
+Before you buy or replace your windows, it’s important to understand the different types of window glass available.
 Most people when looking at new or replacement windows, consider the frame material, and other design aspects, rather than thinking about the glass itself.
-In this article, we will help you understand the different types of glass available, and their benefits and short comings.
+In this article, we will help you understand the different types of glass available, and their benefits and shortcomings.

 Windows are one of the biggest factors in a building’s energy efficiency, with heat loss and gain through windows, a major contributor to your energy costs.
-Here at Complete Film Solutions, we have taken an in-depth look at the benefits of high performance window film to improve window energy efficiency.
-Check out our article on how window film can significantly improve your window efficiency, for further details on the best and most cost effective option to improve window performance.
+Here at Complete Film Solutions, we have taken an in-depth look at the benefits of high-performance window film to improve window energy efficiency.
+Check out our article on how window film can significantly improve your window efficiency, for further details on the best and most cost-effective option to improve window performance.

 If you have been considering installing window film to your windows, it is important to understand the different glass types, as not all glass types are compatible with all film types.
 If you do not know what type of glass you have, it is important that your glass is analysed at the time of the quote, to ensure that the correct film is installed for your glass type.
 Many film installers will have glass analysis tools that can be used to identify glass types where it is not known.

-Double & Triple Glazing
+What is Double & Triple Glazed Glass?

 With window efficiency taking a front seat in most home and corporate building designs, double glazing is soaring in popularity.
 Some buildings are now even being built with triple glazing!